diddy5436/diddy5436.github.io/README.md

 > you provide a static site generator with content (lightweight markup) and a theme (templated HTML and CSS), and it processes everything into a working website.
 In other words, Jekyll takes as input the theme and markdown, and outputs a site built with HTML and CSS.

-	- Go to the code tab towards the left top bar, after selecting a theme.

 3. Uploading resume to GitHub

+As mentioned in the previous step, your resume will be the markdown input to Jekyll.

 	- Ensure your resume file is named _index.md_

-As mentioned in the previous step, this file will be the markdown input to Jekyll.

 	- Return to GitHub
 	- Open the add file drop down
 	- Click upload files